 3. Lease Terms

 The lease term explicitly states the length of tenancy.
 It can be a month, 6 months, 12 months, or longer.
 The lease term should indicate the start date of the rental contract.
-Most lease terms begin at the first day of the month.
+Most lease terms begin on the first day of the month.
 The expiration date of the lease should likewise be included.

 4. Rent Details